tannerlegvold/dotfiles/mysetup.md

 Reload Gnome (warning if your in Wayland this will close all applications) and the icons should be in the Applications menu with the default icon (maybe I'll give them special icons in the future).

 If you log in to one of your Google Accounts then all your extensions should be there automatically.
 Don't forget to set Chrome as the default web browser by opening Settings and going to Default Applications and setting Web to be Google Chrome.

+My perferred download directory is `~/down`.
+To set Chrome to download to there, navigate to `chrome://settings/downloads` and use the GUI.
+Do this for both Chrome profiles (this may only be necessary on new profiles, I don't know what Chrome does for existing profiles getting used on new machines).

 --------------------------------------------------------------------------------------------